The page navigation is complete. You may now navigate the page content as you wish.

 Required and optional

 For complex forms, indicate required fields.
-This is the most explicit and transparent method and ensures users don't have to make assumptions.
+This is the most explicit and transparent method for indicating input needs to users.

 For shorter, simpler forms, indicate optional fields instead.